ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/nanopathi/linux-4.19.72_CVE-2020-25705](https://github.com/nanopathi/linux-4.19.72_CVE-2020-25705) :  ![starts](https://img.shields.io/github/stars/nanopathi/linux-4.19.72_CVE-2020-25705.svg) ![forks](https://img.shields.io/github/forks/nanopathi/linux-4.19.72_CVE-2020-25705.svg)

 ## CVE-2020-25686
  A flaw was found in dnsmasq before version 2.83.
 When receiving a query, dnsmasq does not check for an existing pending request for the same name and forwards a new request.
 By default, a maximum of 150 pending queries can be sent to upstream servers, so there can be at most 150 queries for the same name.
 This flaw allows an off-path attacker on the network to substantially reduce the number of attempts that it would have to perform to forge a reply and have it accepted by dnsmasq.
-This issue is mentioned in the &quot;Birthday Attacks&quot; section of RFC5452.
+This issue is mentioned in the "Birthday Attacks" section of RFC5452.
 If chained with CVE-2020-25684, the attack complexity of a successful attack is reduced.
 The highest threat from this vulnerability is to data integrity.